 I'd say it's more likely that this is just the way they are - excellent!
 At the time of this writing, they'd been in business for almost 30 years, have an A+ rating with the Better Business Bureau, and a perfect 5-star rating on Trip Advisor.

 If you're interested in going on a guided hike like we did, you can get more information on pricing and reservations for Hike Maui and other options on the Barefoot Tours site.

-There are also other shorter hikes available with this company - you can see those on the site also.
+There are also other shorter hikes available with this company - you can see those there as well.